shynuu/slice-aware-ntn/README.md

 *slice-aware* and *non-slice-aware* scenarios are configured in python scripts.
 The testbed is not limited to these scenarios and you can add your own scenario definition to generate your custom testbed.

-We highly recommand you to take a look at these scenario files when following the below instructions.
+We highly recommend you to take a look at these scenario files when following the instructions below.
 They are well documented and helpful to understand the definition logic.

 ### Testbed configuration file